 Evidence suggests that the best way to raise student expectations and aspirations is to raise awareness of the opportunities they have- whether that be career options, future education opportunities or employment opportunities.
 As a result, CEP have put in place a number of initiatives, underneath the ‘Rural Inspire’ banner, including The Rural Youth Ambassadors.

 The 2018 Rural Youth Ambassador nominations have now opened!

-Rural and remote schools are encouraged to nominate Year 11 students to become involved.
-To nominate or for more information, click on the following links:
+Rural and remote schools are encouraged to nominate Year 11 students to get involved.
+To nominate or for more information, hit the following links: